Data Management Challenges for Internet-scale 3D Search Engines: Intellectual Property

+\item displays representations of the original and/or transformed data to its users (e.g., preview images, 3D-enabled thumbnails). \end{enumerate}

+As a result, a 3D search engine typically maintains a database that includes copies of original works, transformed works, statistical information, and metadata.
+Legal counsel should review the entire dataflow, paying particular attention to issues of jurisdiction (e.g., material obtained from a company that can rely upon the European Union's Database Directive).

-There are two main copyright issues that arise when multiple works are scraped from an internet-accessible collection \cite{Ballon2020}: (1) violations of copyright in the individual works, and; (2) violations of copyright in the entire collection.
-Copying a substantial amount of the collection can open up a web scraper to liability on the second front as well as the first.
+Under US law, there are two main copyright issues that arise when multiple works are scraped from an internet-accessible collection \citep{Ballon2020}: (1) violations of copyright in the individual works, and; (2) violations of copyright in the entire collection.
+Copying a substantial amount of a collection can open up a web scraper to liability on both fronts.
+While it would be preferable to avoid storing original works, access to those artifacts is often required for debugging.
 However, textual descriptions accompanying a 3D model are usually not protected (e.g., technical specifications that describe basic characteristics of an artifact).

-Operators of 3D search engines can invoke the defence of `fair use' (17 U.S. Code §107).
+Operators of 3D search engines can invoke several defences to copyright infringement claims, including ``fair use'' (17 U.S.C. \textsection 107).
 In \textit{Authors Guild v.
-Google} \cite{Authors2015}, the Court of Appeals for the 2nd Circuit examined copyright claims in the context of Google Books.
-While the court agreed that Google had engaged in unauthorized digitization of books, the fact that the copying was ``transformative'' (i.e., done for the purpose of creating a search engine) made it a non-infringing fair use; nor was this result negated by the fact that Google was a commercial entity with a profit motive \cite{Stokes2019}.
+Google Inc.} \citep{Authors2015}, the Court of Appeals for the 2nd Circuit examined copyright claims against Google Books.
+While the court agreed that Google had infringed copyright by engaging in the unauthorized digitization of books, the fact that the copying was ``transformative'' (i.e., done for the purpose of creating a search engine) made it a non-infringing fair use; nor was this result negated by the fact that Google was a commercial entity with a profit motive (see also \citep{Kelly2002,Perfect2007,Stokes2019}).